IntelliDataTeam/IOD-Builder/README.md

 <br/>
 <h2>Current Problems</h2>
 <ui>
-<li>Currently, using a 3rd-party plugin that have very limited reading functionality
-<li>Can't get the worksheet name</li>
 <li>Still need to decide whether to hardcode the excel formulas0(easier) or make it read from a txt file(harder)</li>
 <li><b>Need to create a macro that will print out all of the worksheet's name in order for the config file.</b></li>
 </ui>